mfoemmel/fig/README.md

       append PATH=@/bin
     end

-The '@' symbol represents the directory that the ".fig" file is in (this doesn't matter now, but will become important later when we publish our project to the shared repository).
+The '@' symbol represents the directory that the ".fig" file is in (this example would still work if we just used "bin", but later on when we publish our project to the shared repository we'll definitely need the '@').
 Then we can just run:

     $ fig -- hello
     Hello, World